rreichel3/US-Stock-Symbols/README.md

 # US-Stock-Symbols

 An aggregation of current US Stock Symbols in `json` and `txt` formats.

+Updated nightly at midnight, Eastern.
 ## Exchanges Available:

 - NASDAQ